-The Action and Limit Levels can be referred to Table 2.8 of this Report.
-The key marine works activities of the Project during monitoring included deep cement mixing (DCM) works, marine filling, seawall and facilities construction, together with runway and associated works such as bored piling for approach lights.
+1. The Action and Limit Levels can be referred to Table 2.8 of this Report.
+2. The key marine works activities of the Project during monitoring included deep cement mixing (DCM) works, marine filling, seawall and facilities construction, together with runway and associated works.